gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 Why this is big you ask?
 Why do I seem to act like this is a revolutionnary thing?
 Simply because it's rarely seen as a reflection capability.
 But it is, give me a function object or function pointer, I can meta-tell you how can call it!
-Function and function objects are the only basic entities that exposes it's guts.
-Every
+This can happen because function and therefore function objects are the only entities (besides tuples) that exposes valuable information in their type, such as taken parameters and return type.
+We'll see how we can use this property to make a small reflection library.

 ## Reflecting Free Function